node-red/node-red.github.io/docs/developing-flows/flow-structure.md

 </div>

 There are some important differences between the two approaches.
 Link nodes cannot be used in the middle of a flow, where messages are passed over the link and then return when the other flow completes.
 They can only be used to start or end a flow.
-They can also be connect to more than one other link node.
+They can also be connected to more than one other link node.
 This lets you pass messages out to multiple other flows, or have multiple flows pass messages into a single flow.
+They can be used within a single tab to help flows wrap across the workspace without having lots of wires crossing from right to left.

 Subflows appear as regular nodes so can be used at any point in a flow.
 However each instance of the subflow is independent of the others.
 Any flow context inside the subflow will be scoped to the individual instances.
 If the subflow creates a connection to a remote system, each instance will create its own connection.